-2.4.4 Confirm Receipt
+2.4.5 Confirm Receipt

-By signing, you are only confirming that you have received this form.
-You do not have to accept this loan because you have signed or received this form. received this form.
-Applicant Signature Date Co-Applicant Signature Date
+By signing, you are only confirm received this form. ing that you have received t this form.
+You do not have to accept this loan because you have signed or Applicant Signature Date Co-Applicant Signature Date